Gamma Columbae

-Gamma Columbae, Latinized from γ Columbae, is a possible wide binary star system in the southern constellation of Columba.
-It is visible to the naked eye with an apparent visual magnitude of 4.36.
-Based upon an annual parallax shift of 3.75 mas, it is located roughly 870 light years from the Sun.
+Gamma Columbae is a possible wide binary star system in the southern constellation of Columba.
+Its name is a Bayer designation that is Latinized from γ Columbae, and abbreviated Gamma Col or γ Col. This system is visible to the naked eye as a point of light with an apparent visual magnitude of 4.36.
+Based upon an annual parallax shift of 3.09 mas, it is located at a distance of roughly 1050 ly from the Sun.
+The system is drifting further away with a line of ight velocity component of +24 km/s.

 The primary component is an evolved B-type subgiant star with a stellar classification of B2.5 IV.
 It is a candidate slowly pulsating B-type star with a mean longitudinal magnetic field strength of 94±28 G. The star has nearly six times the mass of the Sun and close to five times the Sun's girth.
-It is radiating over 2,000 times the solar luminosity from its outer atmosphere at an effective temperature of 12,904 K. The estimated age of this star is around 24 million years.
+It is radiating over 2,000 times the solar luminosity from its outer atmosphere at an effective temperature of 12,904 K. The star has a high rate of spin, showing a projected rotational velocity of around 96 km/s.

+The estimated age of this star is around 24 million years.
 At this age, it is thought to be the remnant of a once more massive star that just finished hydrogen fusion, and is undergoing structural readjustment.
 This process is extremely short, on the order of ten thousand years, making it a rare object.

-The visual magnitude 12.664 companion is a G-type main sequence star with a classification of G8 V. It lies at an angular separation of 33.8 arc seconds from the primary, which corresponds to a projected physical separation of 8,844 AU.
+The visual magnitude 12.664 co-moving companion is a G-type main sequence star with a classification of G8 V. It lies at an angular separation of 33.8 arc seconds from the primary, which corresponds to a projected physical separation of 8,844 AU.
 Despite the young age of these stars, there has been no X-ray emission detected.